 Dark anime is technically not a genre but rather a classification that focuses more on the exploration of death, trauma, psychologically disturbing concepts, and explicit mature content.

-It may look and feel the same as your typical shonen or shojo anime series, but you’ll come across scenes that are plenty more gruesome, hair-raising, stomach-churning, and emotionally devastating.
-(Some dark animes have been so dark that they were banned by countries.)
+It may look and feel the same as your typical shonen or shojo anime series, but you'll come across scenes that are plenty more gruesome, hair-raising, stomach-churning, and emotionally devastating.

 From anime series that thrive in violence to anime series that feature psychologically disturbing stories, here are the best dark anime series for mature viewers.

 11. Angels of Death

 Based on an adventure horror video game of the same name, the Angels of Death anime series features a survival game-like setting to which Rachel is confined, with each floor level having different obstacles and challenges to pass—including Zack, a serial killer.

 The plot may seem like a normal anime series on paper, but there's a darker edge beneath their motivations for going forward and escaping the building.
 Also, there's a pact made that only Zack will kill Rachel, leading to an unusual relationship dynamic within the chaotic plot.